ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 7.2 Offline upload (Packet Exporter) [**[↑]**](#table-of-content)

 System exports registration packet data from client machine to an external device as follows:
-1. Allows the Registration Officer to select a destination folder.
+1. Allows the registration officer to select a destination folder.
    * The destination folder includes the laptop/desktop, an external hard drive or a remote location.
    * External storage devices are not necessary to be MOSIP-registered devices.
 1. When the destination folder is selected, operator initiates export of packets.